sparkflows/sparkflows-docs/docs/user-guide/export-import/export-projects.rst

  .. figure:: ../../_assets/user-guide/export-import/application.png
      :alt: userguide
-     :align: center
      :width: 60%

-* In the dialog box which comes up, select whether you want to export workflows or datasets or both.
+* In the dialog box which comes up, select whether you want to export workflows, datasets, analytics apps(if analytics apps is enabled) or all options.

  .. figure:: ../../_assets/user-guide/export-import/exportcomp.png
      :alt: userguide
-     :align: center
      :width: 60%